One of the most valuable and tangible benefits of ARTBA membership is found in the association’s aggressive legal advocacy program.

 Since 1993, ARTBA has invested more than $1 million in environmental litigation on the industry’s behalf.
 And the return on that investment?
 ARTBA’s legal advocacy has allowed nearly $52 billion in approved, yet challenged, U.S. transportation projects and plans to move forward.

-ARTBA and 11 other associations sued the U.S. Environmental Protection Agency (EPA) July 2, 2015, alleging the agency disregarded important administrative law requirements and exceeded its jurisdiction when it released a rule defining “waters of the United States.”
-The rule would require additional burdensome permitting requirements and likely also be used as a litigation tool by project opponents, both of which would result in delays to key transportation improvements and ultimately cost taxpayers more money.
+In 2015, ARTBA and a group of allied associations sued the U.S. Environmental Protection Agency (EPA), alleging the agency disregarded important administrative law requirements and exceeded its jurisdiction when it released a rule defining “waters of the United States” (WOTUS) The rule have would have extended federal Clean Water Act (CWA) jurisdiction over roadside ditches, requiring additional burdensome permitting requirements with no environmental value.
+The rule also likely would be used as a litigation tool by project opponents, both of which would result in delays to key transportation improvements and ultimately cost taxpayers more money.